MinnPost/minnpost-wordpress/wp-content/plugins/popup-maker/readme.txt

 9. Create any popup imaginable using our color pickers and sliders!

 == Changelog ==

+= v1.8.3 - 02/27/2019 =
+* Fix: Added back deprecated function that got truncated previously.

+= v1.8.2 - 02/25/2019 =
+* Fix: Bug on older versions of PHP due to usage of [] rather than array().

+= v1.8.1 - 02/22/2019 =
+* Fix: Error on older versions of PHP when calling get_plugin_data on a plugin that wasn't installed.
+* Fix: "Fatal error: Can not use method return value in write context" on older versions of PHP.

+= v1.8.0 - 02/20/2019 =
+* Feature: New popup theme settings:
+  * New close button positions top center, bottom center, middle left & middle right.
+  * New option to position close button outside of popup.
+* Improvement: Add constant to disable logging.
+* Improvement: Added complete uninstall option.
+* Improvement: Added limited experimental support for Gutenberg editor when creating popups.
+Complete support in the works.
+* Improvement: Added new unified alerts interface on PM dash pages.
+This will keep you up to date on required migration changes, new features & more.
+* Improvement: Added new translation request for detected polyglot admins when their language doesn't have an updated Language Pack.
+* Tweak: Removed option setting to 'Hide Admin Support Widget' which is no longer relevant.
+* Tweak: Add constant to disable logging.
+* Fix: Condition options for BuddyPress integration had values & labels switched.
+* Fix: Bug with Gravity Forms Personal Data menu item missing.
+* Fix: iOS Click overlay close not working.
+* Fix: Analytics not working for themes with incorrect wp_footer usage.

 = v1.7.30 - 09/06/2018 =
 * Improvement: Further added methods to log unique messages only once.